copperwater/xNetHack/doc/xnh-changelog-6.0.md

   Instead, it halves the damage.
 - Half spell damage reduces the damage taken by magic missiles by half.
 This stacks with the halving from magic resistance.
+- Half physical damage no longer applies when you zap yourself with a wand unless the wand is striking.

 ### Interface changes